ASTERN --14-1-- AHEAD

 Airhead on Farceburk: 2016 ::

 Pogue: Airhead!
 I like you are recycling.
-I will be able to produce top class compost to use in my on board planters.
-I also produce potash fertiliser on board from my Hampshire Heater!
+I am able to produce top class compost or my on board planters.
+I also produce potash on board from my Hampshire Heater!

-Pogue: Airhead state of the art composter used on ocean-going yachts.
-I was the first canal boat ever to have one (in 2012).
-In the past few weeks a group of London boaters clubbed together to bulk order.
+Pogue: Airhead is the state of the art in composters used on ocean-going yachts.
+Mine was the first UK canal boat ever to have one (in 2012).
+In the past few weeks, I heard that a group of London boaters clubbed together to bulk order.
 Thought you might have been one!

 Gr: I use a Separett and am looking into on-board veg scrap composting, but need to find something with a nice low profile so I can still pass under bridges.
 My partner and I had a wormery once, but I'm away too regularly to keep animals.